Please read this information before you arrive at Abbey del Sol.

-The weather from December through February is warm during the day (average 80) and cool at night (60).
+The weather from December through February is warm during the day (average 80F) and cool at night (60F).
 The temperature can be very changeable.
-When a cold front goes through you will want a sweatshirt, sweater or jacket and socks.
+When a cold front goes through you will want a sweatshirt, sweater, jacket, and socks.
 There is always a chance of rain but it never seems to last for long.
 Think “layers” for clothing.
 You will only need casual clothes, most people do fine with a very limited wardrobe.
 Sandals or “flip flops” are the norm.
 It’s nice to have a pair of sneakers or walking shoes to climb the ruins or to put on when the temperature drops.
 PACK LIGHT!
 Life is very casual here.

 The state of Quintana Roo where Cancun and Puerto Morelos are located does not observe daylight savings.
-They ae on Eastern time all year.
-This means that in the summer when the US, Canada and the rest of Mexico are on daylight savings time, our town lines up with Central Time.
+They stay on Eastern time all year.
+This means that in the summer, when the US, Canada and the rest of Mexico are on daylight savings time, our town lines up with Central Time.
 In the winter our town is on Eastern time.